Shopify/hydrogen-v1/.changeset/violet-peaches-notice.md

 '@shopify/hydrogen': minor
 ---

-The `enableStreaming` config option has been deprecated.
+**Breaking change**: The `enableStreaming` config option has been deprecated.
 The same feature can be done directly in the app:

 ```diff
 // hydrogen.config.js